ThalesGroup/athena-audit/README.md

 ## Problem Articulation

-To know who did what in Athena data from the following sources are needed:
+To know who did what in Athena, data from the following sources are needed:

-- Cloud trail management logs save the users, roles
+- Cloud trail management logs: saves the users and roles
-- Athena history saves the query itself and data scanned data per query
+- Athena history: saves the query itself and data scanned data per query

-Since the data is saved in two different sources, and the athena history is accessible only through the API - Join operation is needed to get the full picture.
+Since the data is saved in two different sources, and the Athena history is accessible only through the API, a Join operation is needed to get the full picture.

 ## Solution